judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-10-02-pondicherry.markdown

 ---
 title:			A Pondicherry Sunrise Is Better Than A Tequila Sunrise
-categories:		india
+categories:		['travel guide']
 tags:
-  - adventure
+  - asia
   - india
+  - tamil nadu
-  - travel
+  - pondicherry
 excerpt:		This coastal town of Pondicherry sits on the Bay of Bengal in southeast India.
 This historical French colony is lined with cobblestone streets and charm.
 image:			/assets/images/2015/01/IMG_0866.jpg
 ---